 When a port detects its incoming TpBias decrease to below 0.4 volts, it will set its own Suspend bit and drive its outgoing TpBias to below 0.4 volts.
 After driving a low voltage TpBias for a time interval of Biashold, the port will configure its TpBias generator output to a high impedance state, thereby allowing the voltage-sense circuitry input connected to the output of the TpBias generator to detect a port connection.
-A connection will exist if the input to the voltage sense circuitry is held low - a result of a cable connection to a TPB\ current sink path on a port of another node.
+A connection will exist if the input to the voltage sense circuitry is held low - a result of a cable connection to a TPB ports current sink path on a port of another node.

-A port will clear its Con bit when its Suspend bit is set.
 The node in which the port resides that detected a loss of incoming TpBias will generate a short reset on all of its connected and active ports.

 A port which has its Suspend bit set will not respond to or generate a bus reset or subsequent suspend notifications.
-A "suspended" port will not drive its TpBias.
+A port in a suspend state will not drive its TpBias.

-6.7.5.1 Suspend Initiator selected via an Extended PHY Packet
+6.7.4.1 Suspend Initiator selected via an Extended PHY Packet

-An extended PHY packet of type 'PHY Register Write" to a node's port Control register with bit 1 (Suspend) of the data value field set will select that port as a suspend initiator.
+An extended PHY packet of type 'PHY Register Write" to a node's port Control Set register with Suspend set will select that port as a suspend initiator.
 The port connected to the suspend initiator becomes the suspend target.